 Molly Schumer is an Assistant Professor in Biology.
-She is interested in the genetic and evolutionary consequences of hybridization.
+She is interested in genetics and evolutionary biology.
 After receiving her PhD at Princeton, she did her postdoctoral work at Columbia and was a Junior Fellow in the Harvard Society of Fellows and Hanna H. Gray Fellow at Harvard Medical School.
-Current research in the lab focuses on understanding genetic interactions that occur in hybrids and how these impact genome evolution.
+Current research in the lab centers on understanding the genetic mechanisms of evolution, with a focus on natural populations.

 Honors & Awards